impute - verb

 3. How Jesus Imputes His Righteousness

-Key statement #1: If the Father punished Jesus for our sin, then sin was never forgiven, it was simply transferred.)
+Key statement #1: If the Father punished Jesus for our sin, then the blood was irrelevant to wash away sin, because the sin was simply transferred.)

 • Christ's Righteousness Imputed to Believers: In exchange, Jesus' perfect righteousness is credited to believers, so God views them as righteous in His sight (Romans 4:5-6; 2 Corinthians 5:21).
 (This is the core assertion.
 Let's quote the verses: